 What is the typical turnaround time for engraving services?

 Custom projects can be bid quickly.
 Depending on the size of your project and number of items, we strive for a 48 hour turnaround.
-Prior to completing a project, we provide a prototype.
+If requested, a sample prototype can be quoted.

-Located in Dallas-Fort Worth, you can take advantage of our courier services for rapid delivery.
-We can also ship product or accommodate pickups at our location.
+Located in Dallas-Fort Worth, we can arrange courier services for rapid delivery.
+We can also ship product via UPS or accommodate pickups at our location.
+Courier and shipping are billed to customer at actual cost.

 Will you engrave single items or do orders have to be for multiple pieces?